ShyniProject/projet/README.md

 	#Respect header order
-	#Specifiy specie
+	#Specifiy species

 *Volcano Plot & MA plot*

-	#Two sliders to specify log(CPM)cetoff and padj on the plots
+	#Two sliders to specify log(CPM)cutoff and padj on the plots
-	#clickable point on plots to show line af the corresponding point
+	#Clickable points on plots to show line of the corresponding point

 Pathways - SEA & GSEA